scopatz/anthony.scopatz.com/content/missives/adding-reflection-to-cpp.rst

 any expression which evaluates to a mapping.
 Most JSON is valid here too.)
 This is awesome.
 This means that not even our annotations exist in their own DSL.
-Every part of simulator is valid in a language that we are not the sole proprieters of.
+Every part of simulator is valid in a language that we are not the sole proprietors of.
 If a 3rd party developer has already gone through the process of learning C++ to add a model to our simulator, learning Python dictionaries is not a barrier to entry.